movementlabsxyz/movement-to-maptos/migration/core/mtma-replay/README.md

-# `mtma-null`
+# `mtma-replay`
-A "null" migration that does nothing but for the Movement Aptos Executor Struct from the Movement Struct.
+A migration that occurs by replaying all blocks on `MovementExecutor` on the `MovementAptosExecutor`.